-Mercy Community Services (MCS) provides meaningful employment for people with intellectual disabilities who might not otherwise be engaged in paid employment.
-We do this through the Cookery Nook, a social enterprise initiative that provides a professional quality catering service to metropolitan Brisbane and it's surrounds and for our fully equipped conference centre at Wooloowin.
+Mercy Community (MC) provides meaningful employment for people with intellectual disabilities who might not otherwise be engaged in paid employment.
+We do this through the Cookery Nook, a social enterprise initiative that provides a professional quality catering service to metropolitan Brisbane and its surrounds and for our fully equipped conference centre at Wooloowin.

 The Cookery Nook is an Australian Disability Enterprise (ADE), a Not-for-profit (NFP) organisation with charitable status, which provides meaningful employment for people with significant disability who would otherwise not be able to work.
 There are about 600 ADE's around Australia that employ more than 20,000 people with disability.